 Grant expected to speed Pharr Bridge wait times

-PHARR, Tx- A long line of truck traffic at the Pharr International Bridge Friday, June 01,2016 Photo by Delcia Lopez dlopez@themonitor.com PHARR, Tx- A long line of truck traffic at the Pharr International Bridge Friday, June 01,2016 Photo by Delcia Lopez dlopez@themonitor.com PHARR - The city is always looking to improve wait times on the Pharr International Bridge and its new $100,000 agriculture-related grant should help with that.
+The City of Pharr always is looking to improve wait times on the Pharr International Bridge, and its new $100,000 agriculture-related grant should help with that.
 The money will go toward additional working hours and overtime for Customs and Border Patrol agricultural inspection specialists through the Trade Agricultural Inspection Program.

 Add your comments below